¡Bienvenida! Pat Mora

 Don’t miss award-winning author and literacy advocate Pat Mora at the 28th annual Augusta Baker’s Dozen Storytelling Celebration on April 24-26, 2014.

-Mora has received Honorary Doctorates from North Carolina State University and SUNY Buffalo, an Honorary Membership in the American Library Association, a Civitella Ranieri Fellowship to write in Umbria, Italy, and a Distinguished Alumni Award from the University of Texas at El Paso.
+Among her awards are Honorary Doctorates from North Carolina State University and SUNY Buffalo, Honorary Membership in the American Library Association, Life-time Membership in USBBY, a Civitella Ranieri Fellowship to write in Umbria, Italy, and a Distinguished Alumni Award from the University of Texas at El Paso.
 She was a recipient and judge of a Poetry Fellowship from the National Endowment for the Arts and a recipient and advisor of the Kellogg National Leadership Fellowships.

 Augusta Baker’s Dozen Storytelling Celebration: